-Russian media: Ex-Soviet leader Mikhail Gorbachev dead at 91
+Mikhail Gorbachev, who steered Soviet breakup, dead at 91

 His decline was humiliating.
 His power hopelessly sapped by an attempted coup against him in August 1991, he spent his last months in office watching republic after republic declare independence until he resigned on Dec.
 25, 1991.
 The Soviet Union wrote itself into oblivion a day later.

-A quarter-century after the collapse, Gorbachev told The Associated Press that he had not considered using widespread force to try to keep the USSR together because he feared chaos in a nuclear country.
+A quarter-century after the collapse, Gorbachev told The Associated Press that he had not considered using widespread force to try to keep the USSR together because he feared chaos in the nuclear country.

 “The country was loaded to the brim with weapons.
 And it would have immediately pushed the country into a civil war,” he said.

-Many of the changes, including the Soviet breakup, bore no resemblance to the transformation that Gorbachev had envisioned when he became the Soviet leader in March 1985.
+Many of the changes, including the Soviet breakup, bore no resemblance to the transformation that Gorbachev had envisioned when he became Soviet leader in March 1985.

 By the end of his rule he was powerless to halt the whirlwind he had sown.
 Yet Gorbachev may have had a greater impact on the second half of the 20th century than any other political figure.